Who Keeps the Ring from a Broken Engagement?

 But magistrate Rodney Brender found that this exchange failed to establish an oral contract between the pair, with Ms Su’s response likely fuelled by emotions.

-It is still possible to make a gift conditional by “words or conduct”, the magistrate said.
-Ms Su was ordered to return the wedding bands as they had been “bought in contemplation of marriage”. (news.com.au)
+It is still possible to make a gift conditional by “words or conduct”, the magistrate said, reflecting the order for Ms Su to return the wedding bands, as they had been “bought in contemplation of marriage”. (news.com.au)

 A similar decision was reached in a Canberra court last year, with the magistrate dismissing an application for the return of an engagement ring after a relationship breakdown.